The why and how behind your insurance price

 If you’re reading this, you’re probably wondering why insurance rates are going up right now—across nearly all carriers.
 And for that matter, what can you do about it?
 They’re important questions right now.

-When you “buy insurance,” you buy a promise— a promise that if something financially devastating happens to your home or your car, the money you put towards insurance will be enough to get things back on track.
-It’s what getting your back is all about.
+To find those answers, it’s important to first understand the basics of how insurance functions.
+When you buy insurance, you buy a promise—if something financially devastating happens to your home or your car, the money you (and the other customers of your carrier) paid toward insurance premiums will be enough to get things back on track.

-- Set prices as fairly as possible so that the total cash paid into the membership by all members is enough to cover the few unfortunate members’ claims in their times of need.
+- Set prices as fairly as possible so that the total cash paid into the membership by all members is enough to cover the claims of any unfortunate members in their times of need.

-So as we all work through these turbulent times — though your premiums may rise or fall — know that our mission is always to make insurance as affordable as possible.
-That’s this year, next year, every year.
+As we all work through these turbulent times and rising costs, know that Branch’s mission is to make insurance as affordable as possible.